microsoft/lst-bench/README.md

 - **Workload**: A workload is a sequence of phases, defining the complete set of tasks, sessions, and phases to be executed during the evaluation.

-In LST-Bench, tasks are generated using task templates predefined in the task library.
+In LST-Bench, tasks are generated using task templates predefined in the library.
-LST-Bench includes a default task library that encompasses tasks derived from the TPC-DS benchmark, along with workload definitions representing the original TPC-DS and multiple workload patterns.
-These resources can be located [here](src/main/resources/config/tpcds).
+LST-Bench includes a default library that encompasses tasks derived from the TPC-DS benchmark, along with workload definitions representing the original TPC-DS and multiple workload patterns.
+These resources can be located [here](src/main/resources/config).

 Although LST-Bench provides this set of tasks and workload patterns, users have the flexibility to incorporate additional task templates or even create a completely new task library to model specific scenarios.